JannieI/canvas-workstation-V3/src/app/roadmap.md

     For KPI charts, see https://www.zoho.com/reports/help/dashboard/kpi-widgets.html
     - Give hints/advice on W as to type of graph, insights, etc.
     - filter in W, not only via Slicer, using Vega
-    - where to store pictures for presentations - on a server??
+    - where to store pictures for Ws - on a server??

 **Table (Bradley SmartTable)**